 - Similar to other investment strategies diversification of your investment portfolio is important.
 High yield dividend stocks from multiple companies and in different industries is a safe bet. (i.e. don’t stick all your eggs in one basket)

 - The natural inclination is to select stocks that have a high dividend yield to maximize your payout.
 However, a high dividend yield does not always indicate a healthy company.
 Purchasing stock from a company that has a high dividend yield but goes out of business in the following year would cause you to lose any gains you may achieve from the dividend.
 Companies with a lower dividend yield but a track record of consistent profitability, stock appreciation, and dividend growth are a better choice.

 - Stocks that are typically recommended for a dividend income portfolio are companies that have shown progressive appreciation in their stock price and dividend over time.
 And from a revenue and profitability perspective will be around in the future due to their large customer base.
 Generally, these companies are slow growth but financially stable – considered “bellwethers” in their industry.

-- Companies in the utilities market sector are attractive because they have typically been around a long time and have a steady flow of revenue from their growing customer base.
+- Companies in the utility market sector are attractive because they have typically been around a long time and have a steady flow of revenue from their growing customer base.
 Electrical companies and telephone companies for example.
 Companies like AT&T, Verizon, Duke Energy or Great Plains Energy to name a few.

 - The consumer staples sector is also an attractive choice because these companies manufacture essential items needed for everyday living, like toilet paper – that’s not going away anytime soon, or laundry detergent, and dish soap.
 Companies like Proctor & Gamble or Johnson & Johnson are prime examples.

 - Companies associated with new or emerging high-tech industries are not generally considered good companies for a dividend income strategy.
 This is because most will reinvest dividends back into the company to cultivate growth and because their technology is new the long-term viability of the company is considered a risky venture – at least for this investment strategy.

 How to Leverage a Dividend Income Strategy